John Thomas Blackburn: The Jolly Rogers, VF-17

 The Jolly Rogers deployed to the Pacific, but upon arrival there the Navy decided to initially land base its Corsairs.
 The squadron flew to Guadalcanal on October 26 where it received orders to begin operating out of Ondongo (which means "Place of Death") on the island of New Georgia in the Solomon Islands.
 They arrived on the 27th, just in time to participate in providing air cover for the Landings at Cape Torokina, near Empress Augusta Bay on Bougainville Island on 1 November; this drew attention from the considerable Japanese presence at their bastion of Rabaul.
 Blackburn and his Jolly Rogers were assigned the high cover mission for the landings and ran into a wave of Japanese Aichi D3A "Val" dive bombers escorted by Mitsubishi A6M Zero fighters.
 Blackburn downed two and the squadron three more in their combat debut.

 On November 8, 1943, The Jolly Rogers faced their biggest test to date when six Jolly Rogers faced an attack of 15 Japanese D3A "Val" dive bombers escorted by 24 A6M "Zeros".
-Hedrick launched with a flight of eight Corsairs, but lost two when they aborted.
+Hedrick launched with a flight of eight Corsairs, but two aborted.
 In the engagement, VF-17 downed three fighters and damaged four others with no losses.
 In its two tours of duty in the Solomon Islands, VF-17 had 152 aerial victories and produced 11 aces.
 Blackburn ranked third with 11 victories behind Hedrick with 12 and Ira Kepford who led the squadron with 17.
-VF-17 finished its last combat tour in the Solomons on May 10, 1944 and many pilots were reassigned.
+VF-17 finished its last combat tour in the Solomons on May 10, 1944, and many pilots were reassigned.